anoma/nspec/docs/node_architecture/types/engine_environment.juvix.md

     an index type, and the mailbox is a record containing the following data:

     - The enveloped messages that the mailbox contains.
-    - The mailbox state, which is of type `Maybe M`, i.e., it could be _nothing_.
+    - The mailbox state, which is of type `Option M`, i.e., it could be _none_.

     If you don't need multiple mailboxes, you can use any ID as the key.
     For example, you can use `0` for a default mailbox.